Plan-At/draggable-calendar/document/spec.md

    not all events are in the same week, so the manage menu allows you to view all events easier
 4. Current week highlighting
    help the user find the current week
+5. Create event menu:
+   navigatable UI with buttons and good formatting